Using the Model Syllabus, Calendar, and Assignments

 The model syllabus, model calendar, and sample assignments are provided as a point of departure for customizing your own course.
 They can be used and freely adapted by any instructor, but new instructors especially should review the suggested goals and assignments closely.
 As you get to know your students—and yourself in the role of English 100 instructor—you may want to make changes that take into account your particular group of students or your own teaching style.

-The model calendar provides a complete schedule for the entire course, integrating all the required curriculum elements.
-New instructors may choose to follow the model calendar day by day, but this is not a requirement.
-We encourage you to make adaptations to best meet the needs of your class and integrate your particular scholarly and pedagogical interests, as long as they align with the English 100 program.
+The model calendar provides a schedule for the entire course, integrating all the required curriculum elements and providing multiple options for readings and assignments for each week and day.
+You are encouraged to make adaptations and selections to best meet the needs of your class and integrate your particular scholarly and pedagogical interests, as long as they align with the English 100 program.

 When reviewing the suggested readings in the model calendar, you’ll notice they include Course Readings incorporated from the Course Readings website as well as other copyrighted readings shared solely through Canvas.
 You may choose to incorporate different readings, select a few additional readings provided as e-texts (pdf files) or on-line, or modify the reading assignments in some other way.
 However, all students should read at least the “Introduction to English 100,” “Course Policies and Resources,” and “Approaches to Rhetoric, Writing, and Revision,” which introduces them to the curriculum and the processes for approaching reading and understanding argument in English 100.
 You should also plan to assign the student essays for discussion.